openlyrics/openlyrics/docs/source/dataformat.rst

 """""""""""""""""""

 The ``structure`` attribute describes the kind of the chord.
-This element is optional, if not present, de default value is the ``major``.
+This element is optional, if not present, the default value is the ``major``.
 It can be marked

 - with a sorthand code, or
 - with a chord formula (for experts).